chalkygames123/front-end-template/README.md

 # serve with live/hot reloading at localhost:3000
 $ npm run dev # or yarn dev

-# lint all JS files
+# lint all .js files
 $ npm run lint:scripts # or yarn lint:scripts

-# fix all JS files
+# fix all .js files
 $ npm run lint:scripts -- --fix # or yarn lint:scripts --fix

-# lint all SCSS files
+# lint all .scss files
 $ npm run lint:styles # or yarn lint:styles

-# fix all SCSS files
+# fix all .scss files
 $ npm run lint:styles -- --fix # or yarn lint:styles --fix

-# check if all JSON and MD files are formatted
+# check if all .json and .md files are formatted
 $ npm run format # or yarn format

-# format all JSON and MD files
+# format all .json and .md files
 $ npm run format -- --write # or yarn format --write
 ```